davesnuthouse/redDKP/README.md

 24. (Fixed) Broadcast DKP broken
 25. (Fixed) The column sizes on ML Scorecard aren't quite right on MS/OS so they highlight in a way that gives me autistic tingles.
 26. (Fixed) Raid leader detection wasn't working (only assistant)
+27. Force sync to Lunatic did not show her accept in summary
+28. Double check summary info on inviter is counting tanks properly

 Features to consider for the distant future: